Jump to Content

 Why Are the Agencies completing a Programmatic EIS?

-The PEIS is being prepared to meet the requirements established by Congress in the Energy Policy Act of 2005 and to meet the requirements of the National Environmental Policy Act of 1969.
+The Solar PEIS was prepared to meet the requirements established by Congress in the Energy Policy Act of 2005 and to meet the requirements of the National Environmental Policy Act of 1969.
 A Programmatic EIS evaluates the environmental impacts of broad agency actions, such as the development of programs or the setting of national policies.
-Development of specific agency-wide solar energy programs and additional related policy will involve the proposed amendment of land use plans and would establish environmental policies and mitigation strategies to be considered in making decisions on whether to fund projects or guarantee loans for the deployment of solar energy projects on BLM-administered lands or other Federal, State, tribal, or private lands.
-The BLM would establish its own environmental policies and mitigation strategies to use when making decisions on whether to issue rights-of-way for utility-scale solar energy development projects on public lands administered by the BLM.
-Therefore, the proposed action will define and implement programs that sets the stage for potential site-specific actions that might result in significant impacts on the environment, and thus a programmatic EIS is appropriate.
+For the DOE, development of new guidance related to environmental impacts would be considered in making decisions on whether to fund projects or guarantee loans for the deployment of solar energy projects on BLM-administered lands or other Federal, State, tribal, or private lands.
+The BLM is evaluating development of a new Solar Energy Program that would affect how all utility-scale solar energy development projects are administered on public lands and would involve the amendment of multiple land use plans.
+The BLM would establish its own environmental policies and design features (i.e., mitigation requirements) applicable to rights-of-way for utility-scale solar energy development projects on public lands administered by the BLM.
+Therefore, the proposed action will define and implement programs that set the stage for potential site-specific actions that might result in significant impacts on the environment, and thus a programmatic EIS is appropriate.

 For more information on this topic, visit Why the Programmatic EIS Is Needed.